Comethri/Civitai-Browser/README.md

 ## Getting Started

-1. Run `setup_environment.bat` to let pip install all the necessary dependencies.
+1. Run `install.bat` to let pip install all the necessary dependencies.
 Just sit back and relax while it does its magic.
 2. Once the setup is complete, launch the CivitAI-Browser using `start.bat`.
 3. You're now ready to embark on your AI model exploration journey!